 Pile of shame, backlog, whatever you want to call it.
 We all have one.
-Here's some stuff on ours: Tacoma, Horizon, Prey, Stardew Valley, Hitman, Life is Strange.
+Here's some stuff on ours: Tacoma, Valhalla, Control, Stardew Valley, Hitman, Life is Strange.
 We could go on, but even typing out these words is filling us with a creeping sort of existential dread.
 What if we add Super Mario Odyssey to that list?
 How will you judge us?
-We meant to play it, we bought it, and it's sitting on our shelf above the TV still in shrink-wrap, but between the kids and work and everyone getting sick and low energy and that big soccer match and blah blah blah, it never gets played.
+We meant to play it, we bought it, and it's sitting on our shelf above the TV still in shrink-wrap, but between the kids and work and everyone getting sick and low energy and the world outside and blah blah blah, it never gets played.
 So the pile of shame grows, and so does our anxiety.

 Here's a thing though: it doesn't have to be this way.
 Because, believe it or not - and we're talking to ourselves as much as anyone here - you don't have to play everything.

 This holiday, we're going to give ourselves this gift: we're going to liberate ourselves from the notion that we have to play all these games.
 We literally can't play everything.
 Even if we cleared our entire backlog, guess what?
 There's an even greater number of games we've tactically ignored - we're not a huge fan of the genre, our buddy didn't like it, etc - that we really should play if we... what?
 Want to be taken seriously?
 By whom?